-- a licence pursuant to Section 32(1) of the Banking Act (KWG) for providing banking businesses within the meaning of Section 1(1), sentence 2 of the KWG; - b licence pursuant to Section 15(1) of the recently introduced Securities Institutions Act (WpIG) implementing Directive (EU) 2019/2034 on the prudential supervision of investment firms or pursuant to Section 32(1) of the KWG for providing financial services within the meaning of Section 2(2) of the WpIG and Section 1(1a), sentence 2 of the KWG (including, since 1 January 2020, the crypto custody business within the meaning of Section 1(1a), sentence 2, No. 6 of the KWG, which is of particular relevance for fintech companies); - c licence pursuant to Section 10(1) of the Payment Services Supervisory Act (ZAG) for providing payment services or pursuant to Section 11 of the ZAG for the issuance of e-money; - d licence pursuant to Section 20(1) of the Capital Investment Code (KAGB) or, less burdensome, the mere registration pursuant to Section 44(1) of the KAGB for offering collective asset/funds management; - e licence pursuant to Sections 34c, 34d and 34f of the Industrial Code (GewO) for the brokerage of loans, insurance contracts and certain financial products; and - f licence pursuant to Section 8(1) of the Insurance Supervisory Act for conducting insurance business.
+- a licence pursuant to Section 32(1) of the Banking Act (KWG) for providing banking businesses within the meaning of Section 1(1), sentence 2 of the KWG; - b licence pursuant to Section 15(1) of the recently introduced Securities Institutions Act (WpIG) implementing Directive (EU) 2019/2034 on the prudential supervision of investment firms or pursuant to Section 32(1) of the KWG for providing financial services within the meaning of Section 2(2) of the WpIG and Section 1(1a), sentence 2 of the KWG (including, since 1 January 2020, the crypto custody business within the meaning of Section 1(1a), sentence 2, No. 6 of the KWG, and, since 10 June 2021, the maintenance of the crypto securities register pursuant to Section 16 of the recently adopted Act on Electronic Securities (eWpG) within the meaning of Section 1(1a), sentence 2, No. 8 of the KWG, which are of particular relevance for fintech companies); - c licence pursuant to Section 10(1) of the Payment Services Supervisory Act (ZAG) for providing payment services or pursuant to Section 11 of the ZAG for the issuance of e-money; - d licence pursuant to Section 20(1) of the Capital Investment Code (KAGB) or, less burdensome, the mere registration pursuant to Section 44(1) of the KAGB for offering collective asset/funds management;